polterware/.github/profile/README.md

-# spktrm

-**welcome to spktrm!** we are a software development studio where innovation and transparency drive everything we do.
+**welcome to polterware!** we are a software development studio where innovation and transparency drive everything we do.